jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-5-0.md

 * [Wunax](https://github.com/Wunax/)
 * [YouKnowBlom](https://github.com/YouKnowBlom/)

-If you'd like to take part in the development of Jellyfin, most of the contributors are available on [GitHub](https://github.com/jellyfin/) or on via [any of the ways on our contact page](/contact/).
+If you'd like to take part in the development of Jellyfin, most of the contributors are available on [GitHub](https://github.com/jellyfin/) or via [any of the ways on our contact page](/contact/).